iaifi/iaifi.github.io/outreach.md

 Did you see us at the Festival?
 [Complete our survey](https://forms.gle/eGoK4qdBKRfR2oCR7) to tell us what you thought!
 {:.success}
 --->
-IAIFI is excited to participate in the 2023 Cambridge Science Festival with a Lunch and Learn on Wednesday, September 27, 2023, and as part of the Carnival on Sunday, October 1, 2023.
-Both events are free and open to the public but the Lunch and Learn requires registration.
+IAIFI was pleased to participate in the 2023 Cambridge Science Festival with a Lunch and Learn on Wednesday, September 27, 2023, and as part of the Carnival on Sunday, October 1, 2023.
+Both events were free and open to the public.

 ## IAIFI Lunch & Learn: Ethics in AI and Art